30+ Windows 11 Services to Disable for Gaming Performance

 Published by Nyau Wai Hoe - Updated on

-In this article, we will be discussing the Windows 11 services you can safely disable for better gaming and performance, as well as providing tips on how to further improve your computer’s performance on Windows 11.
+In this guide, we’ll talk about the Windows 11 services you can turn off to improve your gaming and overall performance.
+We’ll also share some tips on some very widely used tools to further improve your PC’s performance on Windows 11.

 Windows 11 Services to Disable for Gaming

-Creating a system restore point before disabling services is an essential step.
-This ensures that you can restore your system to a previous state if you experience any issues after disabling services.
-To create a system restore point, search for “Create a restore point” in the Windows search bar, then click on “Create” to create a new restore point.
+Creating a system restore point before you disable services is a must.
+This makes sure you can get your system back to how it was if something goes wrong after you turn services off.
+Just search for “Create a restore point” in the Windows search bar, then click on “Create” to set it up.

 Related service: .NET Runtime Optimization Service High CPU Usage in Windows 11/10